uwindsorcss/css-discord-bot/docs/FEATURES.md

 ## Course

-The `course details` subcommand fetches and shows the details (name, description, etc.) of a course.
+The `course` command fetches and shows the details (name, description, etc.) of a course.

 ## Edit